the-craft-beer-foundation/white-paper/README.md

 Much of the development associated with the Brew App is presently code complete and hosted on the Google Cloud Platform.

-The recognition and reward system will calculate a score based on a fixed threshold value (based on purchases at a craft brewery, venue or event) and a bounded score (based on recommendations).
+The Brew platform's recognition and reward system will calculate a score based on a fixed threshold value (based on purchases at a craft brewery, venue or event) and a bounded score (based on recommendations).